 In 2009, Monique sold her company (Collectors Group BV) in order to dedicate herself fully to the subject.
 In 2012 she founded the Crop Circle Information and Research Centre in The Netherlands to increase the public’s awareness of the phenomenon and to act as a platform for scientists, researchers and interested amateurs to meet and share knowledge and expertise.
 “I want to stimulate research, to bring people together, to provide knowledge and to bring the facts to the attention of the public.”

-In 2013 she decided to continue her Centre in Wiltshire where she is promoting new ways and possibilities to reduce the friction between the farming community and those who like to research and visit formations, with an aim of finding a way of compensating farmers in return for them allowing access to their land.
+In 2013 she moved her Centre to Wiltshire where she is promoting new ways and possibilities to reduce the friction between the farming community and those who like to research and visit formations, with an aim of finding a way of compensating farmers in return for them allowing access to their land.
 She is founder of the Crop Circle Access Centre and the Crop Circle Exhibition Project.

 The exhibition was curated and compiled together with long-term crop circle researcher Andreas Müller (see picture) and with contributions and support of many other national and international researchers.

 Monique (born 1958) is the mother of four adult children.
 She was the chief-editor of Tableau Fine Arts Magazine and creator and founder of The Collectors Agenda, which was known internationally amongst art collectors and dealers as the most beautiful and inspiring product of its time.
 It was to be found on the desks of the highest levels of society and a successful business product, attracting the attention of the Financial Times in the Netherlands.